rajanarjun/aishell/README.md

 ## aishell

-A experimental pseudo shell where you can ask questions, get command suggestion, explain commands, all from the shell itself, powered by a language model.
+A experimental pseudo shell where you can ask questions, get command suggestion, explain commands, all from the shell itself, powered by a language model. (for bash currently)

 > Think Bash, but with ChatGPT baked in.
 * for now it will not run any commands, just behave like a chatbot within a shell